 All students will take one to two basic courses in qualitative or quantitative methodology.
 It is highly recommended that all students take at least one basic course in each methodology.

 Advanced Courses (8 hours)

-All students will take at least two advanced courses that build on a basic course in a focus area (quantitative, qualitative, interpretive).
+All students will take at least two advanced courses in a focus area (quantitative, qualitative, and interpretive).

 Methodology Focus Areas

 There are three focus areas with basic and advanced courses outlined in each.